XxTruBearxX/XxTruBearxX/README.md

 - 👋 Hi, I’m @XxTruBearxX
 - 👀 I’m interested in becoming a full stack web developer and possibly a programmer
-- 🌱 I’m currently learning HTML 5, CSS and JavaScript
+- 🌱 I’m currently learning HTML 5, CSS, JavaScript and Python.
+After I get these down I plan on learning all the languages I can.
+I find them so interesting.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...